tiangolo/uvicorn-gunicorn-starlette-docker/README.md

 You can use floating point values too.

-So, for example, if you have a big server (let's say, with 8 CPU cores) running several applications, and you have an ASGI application that you know won't need high performance.
+So, for example, if you have a big server (let's say, with 8 CPU cores) running several applications, and you have a Starlette application that you know won't need high performance.
 And you don't want to waste server resources.
 You could make it use `0.5` workers per CPU core.
 For example:

 ```bash
 docker run -d -p 80:80 -e WORKERS_PER_CORE="0.5" myimage